-If using a Hostwinds White Label Plan, the WHMCS version needs to match our current version of WHMCS, otherwise, the White Label Functionality will not work properly.
+Using a Hostwinds White Label Plan, the WHMCS version needs to match our current version of WHMCS.
+Otherwise, the White Label Functionality will not work properly.

-One of the easiest things you can do to keep your WHMCS secure and with the newest features, is to keep it up to date.
-This way, you will get all the latest features of WHMCS, and not have to worry if you are missing out.
-This guide will go through the Update process as well as the Configuration Settings that can be set for your WHMCS.
+One of the easiest things you can do to keep your WHMCS secure and with the newest features is to keep it up to date.
+This way, you will get all the latest features of WHMCS and not have to worry if you are missing out.
+This guide will go through the Update process and the Configuration Settings that can be set for your WHMCS.

 Where To Find The Option To Update Your WHMCS

 Step One: Log into your WHMCS Dashboard.
 (Usually located at yourdomain.com/admin or wherever the WHMCS is installed by default)

 Step Two: From the top menu options, you will want to navigate to Utilities -> Update WHMCS to find the WHMCS Update Page.

 Once there, the Page should look similar to the following,

 Step Three: Clicking the Update Now button from this page will prompt you to confirm before applying the update.
 It is recommended to create a Database Backup of the WHMCS Database, just in case.

 Step Four: Click Continue if you are ready to proceed, and it will bring you to a new confirmation screen as the last confirmation.
 Once the update process has been started, it cannot be stopped and can take some time to complete.
 Click Begin Update when you are ready.